ZachWunder/Blog/_posts/story-of-a-self-taught-engineer.md

 I felt I was already doing the work for it, my boss the same, but a college degree was listed as a requirement on the job posting nonetheless.
 The wheels and cogs of process churned along for months.
 I was finally feeling the cold pressure of the glass ceilings I was forewarned of.

 I took it personally at the time, the fears I had of not being able to transition my job to a career were coming true.
 The message I heard was that I wasn’t capable of doing a good job without a degree.
-The reality was I was an edge case in a massive system that took time to figure out.
+The reality was that I was an edge case in a massive system that took time to figure out.

 ---